Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate channel

 Multi-boson production is the dominant SM contribution in both the Intermediate $Wh$ SRs.
 The main contribution is $WZ$ production with both the bosons decaying leptonically, giving one light lepton and two real $\tau$-leptons in the SRs.
 Smaller contributions in SR-Wh-LM stem from $ZZ$ or $WW$ production decaying into one light lepton, one real $\tau$-lepton, and one misidentified $\tau$-lepton.

 The multi-boson background is estimated from MC simulation and validated in a multi-boson enriched region, $MB$VR-Wh, defined in Table~\ref{tab:wh-TopMBCRVRs}.
-Compared with the SRs, the selection on the invariant mass of the $\tau$-leptons is lowered and an upper threshold on $\mttwo$ of $80\,\GeV$ is required.
+The selection on the invariant mass of the $\tau$-leptons is lowered compared with the SRs, and an upper threshold on $\mttwo$ of $80\,\GeV$ is required.
 The multi-boson purity is found to be 61\% in $MB$VR-Wh.
-The agreement between data and the SM prediction is shown in the validation and signal regions for the Intermediate $Wh$ channels in Figure~\ref{fig:bkg-vr-wh}.
+The good agreement between data and the SM prediction is shown in the validation and signal regions for the Intermediate $Wh$ channels in Figure~\ref{fig:bkg-vr-wh}.